 Cancellation: If you withdraw from the examination up to 5 working days before the examination (10 working days for overseas examinations), a cancellation fee will apply.

 Details of the cancellation fee are available from the APM Qualifications Department.
 If a candidate fails to attend the examination/interview, the examination fee is payable in full.

 What is the appeals process?

-Further information about APM’s feedback and complaints process can be found here.
+Further information about APM’s assessment results enquiries process can be found here.